TUMFTM/MATLAB2CAD/README.md

 **Let me know in the comments if you have feedbacks or further examples you would like to see!
 I will try to add them!**

 # Background and Motivation
 For the ones who are not very confident with CATIA, the basic language to program in CATIA is VBA.
 Using the VBA editor (Tools/Macro/Visual Basic Editor) it is possible to automatize a broad set of tasks by building VBA Macros.
 VBA has a direct connection to CATIA but its editor is not one of the best programming environments and, if complex models are required, these models are usually implemented in other programs.
-One programming language that keeps gaining momentum among engineers is MATLAB and there are many cases where MATLAB-implemented models are are connected with CATIA to visualize the results.
-In this cases, CATIA is often used exclusevly for visualization purposes.
+One programming language that keeps gaining momentum among engineers is MATLAB and there are many cases where MATLAB-implemented models are connected with CATIA to visualize the results.
+In these cases, CATIA is often used exclusively for visualization purposes.
 We will denote this case as a MATLAB2CAD connection.

 When a MATLAB2CAD connection is required, the most common solution is to create a parametric model in CATIA and connect it with an Excel table.
 MATLAB can then calculate the required parameters and store them in the Excel table.
 Finally, once the Excel table is reclosed and saved, CATIA will notice that the entries of the table have been changed and will update.
-This process can take - depedning on the CATIA model complexity - several minutes and requires the usage of three different programs (MATLAB, CATIA, and Excel).
+This process can take - depending on the CATIA model complexity - several minutes and requires the usage of three different programs (MATLAB, CATIA, and Excel).
 Therefore the question arises:
 **is it possible to create a MATLAB2CAD connection without having to use Excel?** The answer is, of course, yes.

 In this repository, we will see: